pa3py6aka/yii2-modal-alert-widget/README.md

 This widget show bootstrap modal or magnific popup when you set session flash message.

+Supports all bootstrap versions - 3,4 and 5.

 For magnific popups you must install magnific js before using this widget - http://dimsemenov.com/plugins/magnific-popup/

 And for bootstrap modals of course you must set up bootstrap in your project.